Translation invariant state and its mean entropy-I: Introduction

 \vsp For a simple $C^*$ algebra $\clb$, any non trivial $*$-homomorphism $\beta:\clb \raro \clb$ is injective since the null space $\cln=\{x \in \clb_1: \beta(x)=0 \}$ is a two sided ideal.
 Thus $x \raro ||\beta(x)||$ is a $C^*$ norm on $\clb$.
 Since $C^*$ norm is unique on a $C^*$ algebra with a given involution by Gelfand spectral theorem [BRI], we get

 for all $x \in \clb$.
 In particular, a homomorphism $\beta:\clb \raro \clb$ is an automorphism for a simple $C^*$ algebra $\clb$ if the homomorphism $\beta$ is onto.

-\vsp In this paper, we will investigate this abstract notion of Kolmogorov property in more details in the context of one lattice dimension two sided quantum spin chains studied in a series of papers [Mo1],[Mo2] and [Mo3].
-We also find its relation with the well known Kolmogorov property in classical dynamical systems [Pa].
+\vsp In this paper, we will investigate this abstract notion of weak Kolmogorov property in more details in the context of one lattice dimension two sided quantum spin chains studied in a series of papers [Mo1],[Mo2] and [Mo3] a notion for Kolmogorov property.